19.3 C

 During the parade, Trump tried to touch Melania’s hand with his pinky in a brief gesture, but she slightly pulled away, creating an instant viral clip that late-night shows replayed.

-Social media filled with commentary on the couple’s perceived distance.
+Social media is filled with commentary on the couple’s perceived distance.
 Users examined every frame of the viral clips, many arguing their body language didn’t match typical married-couple behavior.

-The Trumps have been married for 21 years, after marrying on January 22, 2005, in Palm Beach, Florida.
+The Trumps have been married for 21 years, marrying on January 22, 2005, in Palm Beach, Florida.
 Melania has kept a considerably lower public profile than many past First Ladies during both terms.
 The documentary aimed to highlight her role in the administration, but critics have called the theatrical release a vanity project — and some have raised concerns about possible conflicts of interest given Amazon’s broad business ties with the federal government.

 During the Valentine’s Day exchange, Trump defended his wife’s contributions, praising her diplomatic work with children affected by the Russia-Ukraine conflict and saying she would “go down as one of the truly great first ladies.”